Arnab-Ghosh7/Indian-Data/README.md

+# Streamlit App

-# This is a streamlit app where you get a Indian map and the information about population,sex_ratio etc
+This is a streamlit app where you get a Indian map and the information about population,sex_ratio etc

 ## Used Libraries